On lower bounds for the bias-variance trade-off: Discussion

 While non-trivial minimax rates exist for parametric and non-parametric problems alike, the bias-variance trade-off phenomenon occurs mainly in high-dimen\-sional and infinite dimensional models.
 Despite these differences, the here proposed strategy for lower bounds on the bias-variance trade-off and the well-developed testing approach for lower bounds on the minimax estimation rate share some similarities.
 A clear similarity is that for both approaches, the problem is reduced in a first step by selecting a discrete subset of the parameter space.
 To achieve rate-optimal minimax lower bounds, it is well-known that for a large class of functionals, reduction to two parameters is sufficient.
 On the contrary, optimal lower bounds for global loss functions, such as $L^p$-loss in nonparametric regression, require to pick a number of parameter values that increases with the sample size.
 We argued in this work that a similar distinction occurs also for bias-variance trade-off lower bounds.
 As in the case of the minimax estimation risk, we can relate the two-parameter lower bounds to a bound with respect to any of the commonly used information measures including the Kullback-Leibler divergence.

-The difference between both lower bound techniques becomes most apparent for lower bounds involving more than two parameter values.
+More pronounced differences occur in the formulation of both lower bound techniques for lower bounds involving more than two parameter values.
 While for minimax lower bounds the parameters correspond to several hypotheses that form a local packing of the parameter space, for bias-variance trade-off lower bounds the contribution of the selected parameters is determined by how orthogonal the corresponding distributions are.
-Here, the orthogonality of distributions is measured by the $\chi^2$-divergence divergence matrix or the Hellinger affinity matrices, see also Table \ref{tab.1} for some examples.
+Here, the orthogonality of distributions is measured by the $\chi^2$-divergence divergence matrix or the Hellinger affinity matrices, see Table 1 in \cite{DerumignySchmidtHieber2023} for examples.

-However, \eqref{eq.chi2_int_representation} suggests to interpret the case of multiple measures $P_0,\ldots,P_M$ as a two point testing problem, where we measure the information distance between $P_0$ and a linear combination $\sum_{j=1}^M v_jP_j.$ Viewed from this perspective, the proposed approach shares some similarities with the minimax lower bounds based on two fuzzy hypothesis and Fano's lemma.
+By Proposition 3.2(ii) in \cite{DerumignySchmidtHieber2023}, $\v^\top \chi^2(P_0 | P_1, \dots, P_M) \v = \chi^2(\sum_{j=1}^M v_j P_j, P_0),$ where $\sum_{j=1}^M v_j P_j$ is the mixture (signed) measure of $P_1, \dots, P_M.$ This suggests to interpret the case of multiple measures $P_0,\ldots,P_M$ as a two point testing problem, where we measure the information distance between $P_0$ and a linear combination $\sum_{j=1}^M v_jP_j.$ Viewed from this perspective, the proposed approach shares some similarities with the minimax lower bounds based on two fuzzy hypothesis and Fano's lemma.
 For a description of these approaches, see Section 2.7 in \cite{tsybakov2009introduction}.